ashley-cui/git-workshop-shaw/README.md

 and when you go to pull or update your branch, git will not know how to resolve the merge, since it can't tell which version should be the latest.
 In this scenarion, you would have to open your text editor and manually merge the two files.
 Git usually will guide you through this process, so read the outputs and you'll navigate the merge conflict well.
 Generally speaking, you would need commit your corrected file, and run `git merge --continue`

-#### Rebasing
+### Rebasing
 Rebasing is another way to update branches who have diverged, as an alternative to merges.
-THe difference between merges and rebases is that merges preserves the history of both branches, while rebases rewrites history, by making it look like existing commits came after previous commits.
+The difference between merges and rebases is that merges preserves the history of both branches, while rebases rewrites history, by making it look like existing commits came after previous commits.

 Rebases are particularly powerful, especially interactive rebases.
 I'd reccomend reading more into rebases, as they can solve a lot of problems, as well as create a lot of problems.